dbt-labs/docs.getdbt.com/website/docs/reference/configs-and-properties.md

 ### Config inheritance

-Configurations are prioritized in order of specificity, which is generally the order above: an in-file `config()` block takes precedence over properties defied in a `.yml` file, which takes precedence over a config defined in the project file.
+Configurations are prioritized in order of specificity, which is generally the order above: an in-file `config()` block takes precedence over properties defined in a `.yml` file, which takes precedence over a config defined in the project file.
 (Note that generic tests work a little differently when it comes to specificity.
 See [test configs](test-configs).)

 Within the project file, configurations are also applied hierarchically.
 The most-specific config always "wins": In the project file, configurations applied to a `marketing` subdirectory will take precedence over configurations applied to the entire `jaffle_shop` project.
 To apply a configuration to a model, or directory of models, define the resource path as nested dictionary keys.